dimxy/doc-dev/first-cc-heir.md

 This transaction add more funds on the vout with 1of2 cryptocondition from normal coin inputs.
 In the opreturn the txid of the initial transaction is added to bind this tx to this contract instance (funding plan).
 There is an additional flag HasHeirSpendingBegun, which is turned to true when the Heir first time spends the inherited funding and therefore no need to wait ever again for the owner inactivity time.
-If this flag is still `false` the contract validation would not allow the Heir to spend funds unless the inactivity time has passed.
-The cryptocondition features  does not allow to check timing so it is going to be the job for the Heir cc contract validation code to check this.
+If this flag is still `false` the contract validation would not allow the heir to spend funds unless the inactivity time has passed.
+The cryptocondition features  does not allow to check timing so it is going to be the job for the 'Heir' cc contract validation code to check this.

 Note also the functional id 'A' which marks this tx as 'add' funding transaction.